tjd1234/cmpt120fall2022/lectures/lecture19/lecture19notes.md

 '''
 ```

-As mentioned in the examples, you *cannot* split a regular single-quoted or
+As shown you *can* split triple quotes across multiple lines, but you *cannot*
-double-quoted string across multiple lines.
+split a regular single-quoted or double-quoted string across multiple lines.

 The **empty string** is a string with 0 characters, i.e. of length 0.
 These
-all represent the empty string:
+all represent the empty string (the first two are by far the most common):

 ```
 ''